tlamdchbh/cookiecutter-python-project/README.md

 | Development, execution, and testing | PyCharm          | Use built-in editor, terminal, run/debug, `pytest`, etc.                                             |

 ---

-Let me know if you'd like a `.bat` script that automates this setup prior to opening the project in PyCharm.

 ## 🛠️ Template Features